fgharo/iris-ml-model-training-pipeline-example-on-rhoai/README.md

 1. After your workbench is started, open it.
 Allow selected permissions if first time opening it.
 1. Clone this repository into it by clicking on the Git button on the left panel and then clicking on the `Clone a Repository` button.
 Put the git http url in the form and click `Clone` button like the picture below:
 ![Clone git repo](./images/jupyterlab-git-clone.png)
-1. After the git clone, open the iris-ml-model-training-pipeline-example-on-rhoai/pipelines/iris_training_pipeline.py file and change line 336 to be the name of your particular Data Science Project.
+1. After the git clone, open the iris-ml-model-training-pipeline-example-on-rhoai/pipelines/iris_training_pipeline.py file and change line 336 to be the name of your particular Data Science Project from `fharo-testing`.
 ![Change Data Science Project name in python file.](./images/change-python-file-codeline.png)
 1. Next click on the `Terminal` button on the `Launcher` tab.
 1. In the terminal window that opens up, navigate to the cloned repository. `cd iris-ml-model-training-pipeline-example-on-rhoai`